RushuiGuan/expression/docfx_project/index.md

 The api tokenizes the expression text and create a tree model from the tokens.
 Using the model, it can evaluate the expression or convert it to a expression of different format.
 Some applications revert the process by creating the model first and use it to generate certain expression such as a sql query statement.
 The api also contains a useful ExecutionContext class that allows evaluation of expressions with variables.
 The variables can be read internally or directly from external objects.

 ## Release
+* Current
+    * New StringTokenLiteral - [SingleDoubleQuoteStringLiteralToken](xref:Albatross.Expression.Tokens.SingleDoubleQuoteStringLiteralToken) class has been created to accept single quote or double quote strings.
+    * New ExecutionContextFactory - [ReflectionExecutionContextFactory<T>](xref:Albatross.Expression.ReflectionExecutionContextFactory`1) class has been created to supply variable value from the public instance properties of the input object (of class T) using reflection.
+The execution context created by this factory is always case sensitive.
 * 2.02
     * Breaking Changes
         * Mininum target framework has been changed from net40 to net45.